-September is the Best Time to go House Hunting in France
+September is the Best Time for Property Visits

 And with months of empty property ahead of them, French vendors are more likely to respond favourably to offers as they look to offload unwanted property ahead of an income free winter.

-In September France has returned to something akin to normality, the long public summer holidays are a distant memory, the previously choking roads flowing as free as ever and the landscape, which has always captured the hearts of painters and photographers, begins to take on a magical, autumnal hue.
+In September France has returned to something akin to normality, the long public summer holiday is a distant memory, the previously choking roads flowing as free as ever and the landscape, which has always captured the hearts of painters and photographers, begins to take on a magical, autumnal hue.

 Warm settled days, cooler nights, pleasant sea temperatures, fewer crowds a greater choice of accommodation at cheaper prices coupled with more airlines offering last-minute flight bargains - who could possibly resist a September French break?